Afghan nationalism

-Afghan nationalism, or pan-Afghanism, is the belief or assertion that the Afghan people are a nation.
+Afghan nationalism is the belief or assertion that the Afghan people are a nation.
 Afghan nationalists promote the cultural integration of all the people living in Afghanistan.
-The concept of Afghan nationalism, often politically overlaps with Pashtun irredentism, and uncommonly with Baloch irredentism, as the latter favour the ideas of a "Greater Afghanistan" (i.e. it claims the Pashtun-speaking parts of Pakistan for Afghanistan).
 However, Afghan nationalists do not always demand for the Pashtun-speaking parts of Pakistan and others, due to already being at ease with the current state of Afghan affairs, and with the thought of a potential burden being posed by a bigger population, or an additional influence in Afghan politics.
-Pashtun and Baloch irredentism are mainly common within the Pashtun and the Baloch people of Afghanistan.
+Pashtun are mainly common within the Pashtun ethnicity of Afghanistan.

 History

-It has been argued that Afghan nationalism has its roots from the years 1901-1929.
+It has been argued that Afghan nationalism has its roots from the years 1901–1929.
 Much of Afghanistan's nationalism is rooted to be after the Great Game, with it arising following the victory of the Emirate of Afghanistan against the British Empire in 1919 after the Third Anglo-Afghan War.
 Afghan nationalism has also been described as a cause of the Soviet–Afghan War due to the Afghan mujahideen fighting against what they called 'Soviet neocolonialism'.
 Afghan nationalism has also been associated with the Taliban.
 During the continuous Afghan Civil Wars in the late 1990s, Afghan nationalism or Afghan patriotism was described as incredibly weak.
 Pakistan has also played a role in keeping Afghan nationalism down to prevent "Greater Afghanistan" from becoming a reality, to protect its own interests.

 Afghan nationalism became increasingly prominent in the late 1980s under Mohammed Najibullah.
 The ideology of the ruling party had gradually changed to one seeking pan-Afghan unity against what was called the threat posed by Pakistan.